gvwilson/sensibleadventures/iffy/iffy.md

 Wales struggled to his feet,
 swaying slightly before putting a hand on the wall to steady himself.
-Blood was no longer pumping out of his leg, but when he tried to take a step he almost collapsed.
+Blood was no longer leaking out of his leg, but when he tried to take a step he almost collapsed.
 "Hold up," the sergeant said.
 She switched her gun to her other hand